 - For anonymous and pseudonymous works, the work is protected for 95 years from the first publication or 120 years from the date of its creation, whichever is less.
 (However, if the author's name is disclosed to the U.S. Copyright Office, the work is protected for the life of the author plus 70 years.)

-It may be possible for a donor to take a tax deduction for the donation of a manuscript collection to the Library under certain circumstances.
-Donors should talk with a tax accountant about the extent that the donation is tax deductible.
+It may be possible for a donor to take a tax deduction for their gift to the Library under certain circumstances.
+Donors should consult a tax accountant about the extent that the donation is tax-deductible.
 Under current Oregon Law, the Shaw Historical Library is not allowed to provide tax advice or appraise the monetary value of a donation.
 It is the donor’s responsibility to arrange for and bear the cost of any appraisal.

-Please contact us by phone at (541) 885-1686 or via email us at firstname.lastname@example.org to let us know that you would like to consider a donation to the Shaw Historical Library.
+Please contact us by phone at (541) 885-1686 or via email at firstname.lastname@example.org to discuss your material or monetary gift to the Shaw Historical Library.